ebebbington/copytube/README.md

-# CopyTube
+# CopyTube (Project)

 CopyTube is an impersonation of YouTube, utilising videos, comments, a login system and sessions.
-This project was created to help myself understand:
-* HTML
-* CSS
-* JavaScript
+It provides a trainig ground or a developer application that uses the following technologies:

-* PHP/PHP-FPM
+* Docker

-* SQL
+* Linux

 * Nginx

-* Sessions
+* MySQL

-* How Users Login
+* PHP

+## Components

+CopyTube is currently split into 1 application (with the use of Nginx handling PHP-FPM and passing requests to the PHP container):

+### Copytube (Main App)

+This is the main application that holds this whole project, such as the views, database querying, PHP files, javascripts etc.

+See the `README.md` for the main app [here](https://github.com/ebebbington/copytube/blob/develop/src/copytube/README.md)

 ## Prerequisites